-I used to work in a few of the villages around Blantyre, so it’s a city I am incredible fond of.
+I used to work in a few of the villages around Blantyre, so it’s a city I am incredibly fond of.

 It’s not the most exciting city in Africa, but it is lovely, the area is beautiful and I saw some of my favourite sunsets in Blantyre.
 If you are interested in history, then Blantyre is a good place to see some of the more historical buildings in Malawi.

 Where to Stay in Blantyre: I stayed at a place called Fisherman’s Rest which was really nice and popular with groups of volunteers, but quite far outside of the town.
-If you don’t have your own transport like I did, I would suggest to stay at Doogles or Annie’s Lodge.
+If you don’t have your own transport as I did, I would suggest staying at Doogles or Annie’s Lodge.

 Cool Things To Do in Blantyre: Touring the Carlsberg Brewery, visiting Mandala House (the oldest building in Malawi) and doing a bit of shopping, visiting Malawi’s National Museum, go shopping for fabrics and get clothes made by a local tailor, going for afternoon tea at Huntingdon House Tea Plantation and going on safari to Majete Wildlife Reserve.

 READ MORE: My 6 Month Africa Travel Budget

 – Lilongwe –